 The Constantinian Dynasty officially began under Constantius I (r.
 305-306 CE), when he became an Augustus of the Tetrarchy that ruled the Roman Empire.
 The dynasty really rose to prominence under Constantius’ son, Constantine the Great (r.
 306-337).

 Before the civil wars that brought Constantine to sole power in Rome, he began granting Christians tolerance and protections.
-At the beginning of his civil war, Constantine was a devotee of the Undying Sun (Sol Invictus), but around—and after—the Battle of Milvian Bridge (312 CE), Constantine seemed to believe that the Christian God was his personal patron.
+At the beginning of his civil war, Constantine was a devotee of the Undying Sun (Sol Invictus), but around—and after—the Battle of Milvian Bridge (c.
+312), Constantine seemed to believe that the Christian God was his personal patron.

 The Roman Empire passed to Constans, Constantine II, and Constantius II, but the bloody succession politics of Rome ensured that only Constantius II survived.
 All three of Constantine’s sons supported Christianity, but the last member of the Constantinian Dynasty would change that track record.

 Flavius Claudius Julianus, better known as Julian the Apostate was the last of the Constantinian line.
 Emperor Julian ruled from 361-363.
 He was raised a Christian, but abandoned the religion around 361 for the traditional gods of the old Roman Empire.
 Alongside the public worship of the old gods, he also joined Mystery Religions such as the cults of Cybele and Mithras.